GWilloughby99/early-years-project/_posts/2021-07-16-"'The-big-challenge-is-finding-solutions-that-do-not-revolve-around-money'—Dr-Verity-Campbell-Barr-on-assessing-the-challenges-of-improving-early-education".md

 ---
 layout: post
-title:  “The big challenge is finding solutions that do not revolve around money — Dr Verity Campbell Barr on assessing the challenges of improving early education"
+title:  "'The big challenge is finding solutions that do not revolve around money' — Dr Verity Campbell Barr on assessing the challenges of improving early education"
 date:   2021-07-16
 categories:
 tags: